mr-vance/thirdProject/README.md

 ## Design Inspiration

 To create my project portfolio, I explored various design platforms like Behance, Dribbble, and Pinterest to find design inspirations.
 After careful consideration, I found a design that appealed to me and shared it with my supervisor for approval.
+[Here's](https://www.figma.com/file/GweoDyXmAIZMv2o06MIiYQ/Portfolio-UI---Web-%26-Mobile-(Community)?node-id=6%3A52&mode=dev) the design I chose to go with.

 ## Implementation